 COVID 19- CHANGES TO THE WAY WE OPERATE FOR THE 2020 SEASON

 Whilst we are pleased to have been given the green light to start taking bookings from July 4th onwards, we are having to implement some significant changes to operate as safely as possible.
 Under the circumstances brought about by the COVID-19 pandemic, we have gone to great measures to protect our staff, visitors and our local community.
 We would ask you to show the same spirit.
-Please find below is a list of measures we’re implementing.
+Please find below a list of the measures we’re implementing.

 We are not accepting large group bookings this season.
 All of our 2020 group bookings have been postponed until 2021.

 There will only be 2 sets of guests on the field at any one time in order to maintain social distancing.
 We have 2 kitchen areas so each family will have their own kitchen and the toilet/shower block will be divided into two separate areas.
 There are 2 flushing toilets and a shower on the ladies side and a flushing toilet and shower on the mens side.
 The larger party will be given the ladies side.
 Please don’t be alarmed when you drive onto the field and see 4 tents up.
 The reason for 4 tents is because the virus is believed to live on some surfaces for 72 hours.
 In order to be able to have midweek guests in between the weekends I need more than 2 tents to achieve this.
 Effectively 2 tents will be for weekend use only and 2 tents for midweek use only so there will be a 5 day gap between tents being occupied.
 You cannot put harsh chemicals on the canvas walls and doors as it destroys the proofing leaving us with a very leaky tent!
 The two tents in use at any one time are 35 metres apart from one another.

 The toilet/shower block is normally cleaned twice a day.
 However, as these facilities are now effectively private bathrooms they will only be deep cleaned after guests check out.
 This is for staff safety.